 You could visit Florence on a day trip or visit on a layover.
 Regardless of your reasons, one day in Florence is enough to get a great taste of what the city offers, as long as you hit the ground running.
 It is a beautiful city – just check out these photos if you don’t believe us.
 With the help of a detailed itinerary, you can definitely appreciate the best of Florence in a day.

-How To Have The Perfect One Day in Florence
+How To Have the Perfect One Day in Florence

 Are you ready for your perfect one day in Florence?
 Here’s everything you need to know.